radiolise/radiolise-home/BUILD.md

 ## Step 2: Copy files

-Copy the files in the src folder of the master branch to the virtual directory of your web server
+Copy the files in the src folder of the master branch to the virtual directory of your web server.

 ## Step 3: Grant privileges

 radio·li·se needs read and write access to the file 'channels.list' to save new channels.
-Do to so, you have to change the owner of that file.
+To do so, you have to change the owner of that file.
 If you don't know how to do this: Don't worry, if you call the web interface via your web browser, radio·li·se will tell you how to grant those privileges.

 ## DONE